omeka/omeka-s-enduser/docs/modules/mapping.md

 ### Batch-edit map data

-Users can select multiple items and perform batch editing to create and edit map markers.
+Users can select multiple items and perform [batch editing](../content/items.md#batch-editing) to create and edit map markers.
 The options are:

 - **Delete markers**: You can batch-remove all existing markers from multiple items.
 - **Copy coordinates to markers**: This involves taking latitude and longitude data from an existing metadata value on each item or from their associated media.
 This will append new markers, not overwrite any existing markers.
-If there are multiple values in the chosen proprerty, this will batch-copy them all as multiple markers.
+If there are multiple values on an item in the chosen proprerty, this will batch-copy them all as multiple markers.
 You can specify:
 	- Which fields contain each or both values
 	- How they are separated (the operation will ignore spaces)
 	- Whether the longitude or latitude comes first in the pair.